Squamish Bike Guide: Diamond Head Zone

 - The Locavore Bar + Grill

 Voted one of BC's best mobile eateries by British Columbia Magazine, The Locavore Bar + Grill is a Squamish favourite serving up fresh foods with all the fixings.
-Their menu also includes plenty of tasty vegetarian options.
+Their menu features an array of sandwiches and wraps.
 Permanently located at the Squamish Town Hub, you can bike to this fab lunch spot from the bottom of Pseudo-Tsuga in under 20 minutes.

 Ordering from the ride up window at Locavore Bar + Grill | Locavore Bar + Grill